shiftkey/blog/now/index.md

 ## Where?

 All over the place.
-Read on for details:
+Read on for details.

-Upcoming Conference Talks:
+## Upcoming Conference Talks:

  - **DevIt** - Thessaloniki, Greece - May 20
  - **de:code** - Tokyo, Japan - May 24-25